AskBlockchain/axelar-crosschain-gas-abstraction/README.md

 4. The symbol of the token to transfer, which must be a supported (Interchain Token Service) asset.
 5. The amount of the token to transfer.

+### Cross-Chain Process

+**Setup**
+1. The destination application contract implements the `AxelarExecutable.sol` to receive the cross-chain message.
+2. The destination application contract stores the address of the local Gateway contract.

 **Steps**
-- **At the source chain**:
+ **At the source chain (Chain B)**:
-  - Call the `callContract` (or `callContractWithToken`) function on the Axelar Gateway contract to initiate a call.
+  1. Call the `callContract` (or `callContractWithToken`) function on the Axelar Gateway contract to initiate a call.
 Once the call is initiated, the user can track its status at [https://axelarscan.io/gmp/[txHash]](https://axelarscan.io/gmp/[txHash]) or programmatically via the AxelarJS SDK.
-  - Prepay the gas for the decentralized Axelar consensus and the necessary transactions to approve and execute on the destination chain.
+  2. Prepay the gas for the decentralized Axelar consensus and the necessary transactions to approve and execute on the destination chain.
-  - The call enters the Axelar Gateway from the source chain.
+  3. The call enters the Axelar Gateway from the source chain.

-- **At the Axelar Network**:
+  **On Axelar Network**
+  1. A relayer monitors the `ContractCall` event and submits a transaction to the Axelar network to request validation.
+The relayer also stores the payload in a database, keyed by hash(payload) for later retrieval.
+  2. Axelar validators then vote on-chain to validate the ContractCall event content.
+  3. A relayer requests the Axelar network to prepare a command batch, including the pending payload approval (potentially batched with other messages), and requests validator signatures.
+  4. A signed batch of approved payloads is prepared on Axelar that anyone can view.
-  The Axelar network confirms the call and utilizes funds from the source chain’s native (USDC ERC-20) token reserves to cover the gas costs on both the Axelar blockchain and the destination chain (Chain A).
+  5. The Axelar network confirms the call and utilizes funds from the source chain’s native (USDC ERC-20) token reserves to cover the gas costs on both the Axelar blockchain and the destination chain (Chain A).

 - **At the destination chain (Chain A)**:
-  - The call is approved (Axelar validators come to a consensus by voting, and their votes and signatures are then passed to the destination chain), and the approval is relayed to the Axelar Gateway on the destination chain.
-  - The executor service relays and executes the approved call to the application’s Axelar Executable interface.
+  1. A relayer submits the signed batch to the destination gateway contract, which records the approval of the payload hash and emits a `ContractCallApproved` event.
+  2. A trustless relayer service (can be anyone) listens for this event and calls IAxelarExecutable.execute() on the destination contract with the payload and other data as params.
-  - If the paid gas is insufficient to approve or execute on the destination chain, Axelar offers monitoring and recovery steps to handle such scenarios.
+  3. If the paid gas is insufficient to approve or execute on the destination chain, Axelar offers monitoring and recovery steps to handle such scenarios.
+  4. The execute method on the destination contract verifies the call was indeed approved by Axelar validators by calling `validateContractCall()` from the AxelarExecutable where it’s defined on its Axelar gateway contract.
+  5. The gateway records that the destination application contract validated the approval and did not allow `validateContractCall` to be called again (to prevent replay of execute).
+  6. The destination application contract uses the payload to `_execute` its logic.

 ### Estimate and Pay Gas
 Gas estimation is the process of estimating the gas required to execute a transaction—specifically, a multichain transaction with Axelar.
 An application that wants Axelar to automatically execute contract calls on the destination chain must do the following: